cgeroux/python-openstack-executor/README.md

 Development/Debugging Notes
 ===========================

-If you developing openstack-executor these might be helpful notes.
+If you are developing openstack-executor these might be helpful notes.

 + Running a non-installed version from the root package directory "python-openstack-executor"